 You need to figure out the square footage of your walls so you know how much paint to buy.
 You will either be:

 - Painting an Empty Room: Usually new-construction, this kitchen is devoid of everything but drywall.
 Calculate the square footage of each wall by multiplying room height (likely 8 feet) by room length (variable).
 Then add up all walls to get the total.
 If you're having a hard time with this, check out the online calculator linked at the bottom of this article.
 It's for tiling, but no matter.
 Click on Rectangle and pretend it's a wall instead of a floor.

 - Painting a Finished Room: Usually, a remodel, this kitchen is fully stocked with cabinets, appliances, flooring, etc. Here you're dealing with far less square footage than in an empty room.
 Cabinets take up a lot of wall space.
-One method that I recommend is just to imagine it's an empty room and buy enough paint to cover all walls--as if it were an empty room.
+One method is to imagine it's an empty room and buy enough paint to cover all walls as if it were an empty room.
 The extra paint you have left over is great to save for those inevitable touchups.
 If you're tight on money, then you'll have to take on the painstaking process of calculating the size of all of the little strips, squares, and rectangles of the wall.

-Bad news, though: unless you're dealing with an empty room with fresh drywall, kitchens usually need quite a lot of cleaning.
+Unless you're dealing with an empty room with fresh drywall, kitchen walls usually need quite a lot of cleaning.